Apprenticeships

 Apprenticeship providers

-Te Pūkenga and some private training establishments (PTEs) support work-based training (including apprenticeship training).
+Te Pūkenga and some private training establishments (PTEs) support work-based learning (including apprenticeship training).

-The Tertiary Education Commission (TEC) provides a complete list of apprenticeships and providers in the New Zealand Apprenticeship Register.
+The Tertiary Education Commission (TEC) provides a complete list of approved apprenticeships and providers in the New Zealand Apprenticeships Register.

 Benefits of New Zealand Apprenticeships include: